 26c.
 Did this happen to you as a child or as an adult?
 SITUATION 5.
 EVER BEEN THREATENED WITH A GUN OR SHOT AT

-27c.
-Did you see this happen as a child or as an adult?
+26g.
+Who intervened?
 SITUATION 5.
-EVER SEEN ANOTHER PERSON THREATENED WITH A GUN OR SHOT AT
+EVER BEEN THREATENED WITH A GUN OR SHOT AT

 - Citations exports are provided above.